Written by: Richard Frykberg

 The pace of technology innovation never slows.
 For both good and nefarious purposes.
 We are well and truly in the era of big data and artificial intelligence.
 Almost everything is available ‘as a Service’.
 Automotive companies no longer sell cars, but ‘mobility as a service’.
 Computer manufacturers now provide ‘infrastructure as a service’.
 Organizations are more ‘virtual’ than ever before.
 Airbnb provides more ‘accommodation as a service’ than any hotel chain.
 Capital investments are now less about buying and building things, and more about assembling services.
 But just when we thought we could ‘lease’ everything as OPEX, new accounting standards require the capitalization of these ‘controlled services’.
 This really has caused challenges in the preparation of business cases, identifying appropriate delegation of authority roles, and accounting treatment of all these procured ‘services’.

-The benefits of all these new technologies are also, however, now available to CAPEX controllers themselves.
+The benefits of all these new technologies are also, however, now available to CAPEX controllers themselves to solve numerous CAPEX challenges.
 With the most organizations in the process of transitioning their internal Enterprise Resource Planning (ERP) systems to the ‘cloud’ (such as SAP S4/HANA) the time is right for a digital transformation of the CAPEX process itself.
 The challenge for these CAPEX controllers is that they are so busy addressing the other pressing challenges of today, they believe they don’t have the time to design and build a better system for themselves.